-When advertising on LinkedIn, location is a required option.
+When advertising on LinkedIn, location targeting is a required option.
 With so many geographic locations available to target, this is a sensible requirement.
-LinkedIn identifies the location of user’s based on the location information supplied by the account holder and IP addresses for short visits, however, when advertising on the platform, you can only target the long term locations of users.
+LinkedIn identifies the location of user’s based on the information supplied by the account holder and IP addresses for short visits, however, when advertising on the platform, you can only target the long term locations of users.

 To target locations with ads on LinkedIn, navigate to the locations menu and click ‘add locations’.
 When you start typing in the field, locations will begin to appear; select the ones you would like to target and exclude the ones you don’t.

-The platform allows you to target the same locations in the same way all of the platforms mentioned above do which allows you to target a very specific audience demographically and geographically.
-It also allows you to do radius and longitude and latitude targeting.
+The platform allows you to target locations in the same way all of the platforms mentioned above do.
+This allows you to target a very specific audience demographically and geographically.
+Snapchat also allows you to do radius and longitude and latitude targeting.